 - CPU mining and CPU cores - your CPU’s mining stats with number of working cores.
 Your hashrate depends on how many cores of your CPU/GPU are involved into mining process.
 The larger amount of cores are used, the higher your hashrate is.

-- GPU mining and GPU cores - the same stats referring to the GPU.
+- GPU mining - the same stats referring to the GPU.

 - Farm settings - shows intensity of your farm's devices work

 - Shares - good shares are the shares which the pool accepts.
 These are ones you get rewards for.
 Bad shares are late for a current task and not included in the net for some reasons.
 They are not rewarded.
 Last shares represent the time in seconds since the last good share you submitted.

 - Shares difficulty - is a criterion that MinerGate gives your computer while mining.
 The more powerful it is, the more difficult shares become.